Osteopathic Medicine

 Dunsborough Back Pain Relief utilises a mechanical methodology of treatment, aimed at addressing the immediate symptoms of back pain.

 Such risks, no matter how small have always been a worry for David.
 It is for this reason that his treatment methodology involves pure decompression or lengthening of the spine - there are never any twisting movements involved.
 Of course no effective treatment is ever completely risk free.
-Any effective treatment method will create physical change within a person's body, yet any human body may harbour an underlying condition that a patient may not be aware of, and a practitioner themselves cannot reasonably predict.
+An effective treatment method will create physical change within a person's body, yet a human body may harbour an underlying condition that a patient may not be aware of, and a practitioner cannot reasonably predict.
 David seeks to minimise the chance of any such adverse outcome, by using decompression rather than twisting movements, along with an anti-inflammatory protocol before any mechanical treatment is undertaken.

 How does treatment work?

 Abnormal asymmetry of the spine, either forwards, backwards and sideways is always associated with a shortening of the spine - imagine a curved garden hose that you pull from one end: it straightens and lengthens at the same time.
-Abnormal side-bending of the spine is interconnected with rotation - they always occur at the same time.
+Abnormal side-bending of the spine is also interconnected with rotation - they always occur at the same time.
 If you use decompression, the spine will reduce in its side-bending and this will naturally de-rotate the spine as well - so reducing the need for twisting manoeuvres.

 If you use twisting of the spine during mechanical treatments without address a long-axis compressive component, the spine remains under pressure and will likely to pop out again.
 Gravity is a challenge that all human bodies face on a daily basis, and associated compression can limit the body's ability to resolve old side-bending and twisting issues.